ctb/titus-blog/src/2024-announcing-chill-filter.md

 The main things I plan to prioritize are:

-* add more refernce genomes to the database.
+* add more reference genomes to the database.
 There's already been a request to add fungi and viruses.
 I think once we add fungi to the current database, and maybe a few more animal genomes, we'll be done for the short term - and it will be a reasonably comprehensive